rickhenderson/portfolio/threat-intelligence/20250401-VanHelsingRansomware.md

 In [this task](https://app.any.run/tasks/39efe72c-eeb9-4ebe-83cd-73a7d28cc567) I was able to get the malware to execute and begin encrypting files.
 Feel free to use the analysis for your own detections.

 <img src="images/20250401-anyrun-vanhelsing.png">

+If you want to analyze the file yourself and cannot download it from VirusTotal, you may be able to download it from ANY.RUN.

 Note: Some reference links were gathered via [Feedly](https://feedly.com/i/collection/content/user/cc20e8e3-2a63-40bf-9046-a038677236c9/category/f7345f24-0352-440c-9614-6d78f9ec9dce).